dcrapis/oceandao-wiki/Home.md

 Visit the [Round Proposals Page](https://bit.ly/Round7Proposals) for an overview of the funding round, including all proposals submitted.

-To learn about important dates, visit [The DAOCalendar](https://bit.ly/Round7Proposals).
+To learn about important dates, visit our [DAOCalendar](https://bit.ly/Round7Proposals).

 Or you can visit the [Round Vote Page](https://bit.ly/Round7Votes) for a full breakdown of Votes and Grants.